RELATES TO: KRS 216.525, 216.555. 216.557, 216.560, 42 U.S.C. 1395, 1396

 (d) A statement that the resident has the right to appeal the action to the cabinet;

-(f) For nursing facility residents with developmental disabilities, or who are mentally ill, the mailing address and telephone number of the Department of Kentucky Protection and Advocacy.
+(f) For nursing facility residents with developmental disabilities, or who are mentally ill, the mailing address and telephone number of Kentucky Protection and Advocacy.

 (6) Orientation for transfer or discharge.
-A facility must provide sufficient preparation and orientation to residents to ensure safe and orderly transfer or discharge from the facility.
+A facility shall provide sufficient preparation and orientation to residents to ensure safe and orderly transfer or discharge from the facility.

 (7) Notice of bed-hold policy and readmission.

 (a) Notice before transfer.
-Before a facility transfers a resident to a hospital or allows a resident to go on therapeutic leave, the facility shall provide written information to the resident and a family member or legal representative that specifies:
+Before a facility transfers a resident to a hospital or allows a resident to go on therapeutic leave, the facility shall provide written information to the resident and a family member or legal representative that specifies the following:

-2. The facility's policies regarding bed-hold periods, which must be consistent with paragraph (c) of this subsection, permitting a resident to return; and
+2. The facility's policies regarding bed-hold periods, which shall be consistent with paragraph (c) of this subsection, permitting a resident to return; and

 3. For residents who do not receive or do not have an application pending for Medicaid, the facility's established policy governing readmission.

 (b) Notice upon transfer.
-At the time of transfer of a resident to a hospital or for therapeutic leave, a long-term care facility shall provide written notice to the resident and a family member or legal representative, which specifies the duration of the bed-hold policy described in paragraph (a) of this subsection.
+Upon transfer of a resident to a hospital or for therapeutic leave, a long-term care facility shall provide written notice to the resident and a family member or legal representative, which specifies the duration of the bed-hold policy described in paragraph (a) of this subsection.

 (c) Permitting resident to return to facility.
 A long-term care facility shall establish and follow a written policy under which a resident whose hospitalization or therapeutic leave exceeds the bed-hold period under the Medicaid state plan, is notified and readmitted to the facility immediately upon the first availability of a bed in a semiprivate room if the resident: